 - An NAS file system can be mounted on multiple compute nodes at the same time while still allowing access from these nodes.
 This reduces a large number of data copies and synchronization costs.

-- The performance of a NAS file system increases with expanding storage capacity.
-Without the need for further investment in high-end file storage devices and reduces hardware costs.
+- The performance of an NAS file system increases with storage capacity.
+This eliminates the need for upfront investment in high-end file storage devices and reduces hardware costs.

 - NAS features high availability, which allows you to reduce a large number of data security risks and maintenance costs.

 - High reliability

-- High performance
+- High Performance

-|Create file systems||Before using NAS, you must create a file system.||Create a General-purpose NAS file system in the NAS console|
+|Create a file system||Before you use NAS, you must create a file system.||Create a General-purpose NAS file system in the NAS console|

-|Manage file systems||You can view the details of a file system or delete a file system.||Manage file systems|
+|Manage file systems||You can view the details of a file system or delete a file system.||Create a NAS file system|

-|Add mount targets||To mount a file system, you must add a mount target to the file system.||Add a mount point|
+|Add mount targets||To mount a file system, you must add a mount target to the file system.||Create a mount target|

-|Manage mount points||You can disable, enable, or delete a mount point, or modify the permission group of a mount point.||Manage mount points|
+|Manage mount targets||You can enable, disable, or remove a mount target.
+You can also modify the permission group of a mount target.||Manage mount targets|

 |Mount a file system||Before you use a file system, you must mount the file system on a compute node.||Mount a file system|

-|Manage user access||You can authorize a RAM user to operate NAS or control user access by using permission groups.|
+|Control user access||You can authorize a RAM user to manage NAS and control user access by using permission groups.|

-|Use NAS APIs||NAS provides various API interfaces that allow you to perform various operations on a file system.||API overview|
+|Use the NAS API||NAS provides a number of API operations that allow you to perform various operations on a file system.||API overview|